zlaski/loudgain/README.md

 ## NEWS, CHANGELOG

+**2019-07-12** — Temporary solution to the taglib problem:
+* If you need to loudgain _Ogg Vorbis_ files, you can use the provided `loudgain.static` in the `bin/` folder.
+I have built it against _taglib 1.11.1-3_ on Manjaro, a version that doesn’t show the bug.
+Read [loudgain.static](#loudgainstatic).

 **2019-07-10** — **Warning:**
 * There seems to be an open [bug](https://github.com/taglib/taglib/issues/864) in `taglib` (which loudgain uses) that also affects lots of other programs: Upon writing _Ogg Vorbis_ files, they can possibly get corrupted.